-It goes without saying that 2020 has been a strange year so far, so it’s not surprising that, with so much extra time on our hands, there has been a surge in people taking up playing a new instruments.
-Happily, for those wanting to go down the keyboard route, there’s a wealth of online piano lessons out there for aspiring pianists and keyboardists to get stuck into.
-But before all that you'll need something to play.
+2020 has seen thousands of people taking up a new instrument as they find themselves with more time on their hands.
+For those drawn to keys, there is a wealth of online piano lessons available for aspiring pianists and keyboardists to get stuck into.
+But before you get to this stage, you're going to need something to play.
 In terms of finding the best keyboards for beginners and kids, where do you start?

-If you or your kids are considering taking online keyboard lessons, there’s a huge choice when it comes to picking a suitable keyboard – so much so that picking the right instrument can quickly get confusing.
-So with that in mind, we’ve selected a few of the best keyboards for beginners and kids to help you choose something that will start you on a journey that will hopefully lead to a lifetime of musical enjoyment.
+If you or your children are considering learning to play, there is huge choice when it comes to picking a suitable keyboard – so much so that picking the right instrument can easily get confusing.
+So with that in mind, we’ve selected a few of the best keyboards for beginners and kids to help you choose something that will kickstart your musical journey and will hopefully lead to a lifetime of enjoyment.

 - Start learning today with the best online piano lessons

 - Ready to upgrade?
 These are the best pianos for all budgets

 Best keyboards for beginners and kids: buying advice